 Traditional multifocal intraocular lenses address presbyopia by using diffractive technology.
 This technology can be thought of as etching alternating rings of different focusing powers onto the lens surface.
 One set of rings focuses on images far away, and the other focuses on objects close up.
 Only these two distances are in focus and images in between remain blurry.
 At night, the near focus rings could potentially result in creating glare or halos around distant lights.

 In contrast, the Vivity intraocular lens is a non-diffractive lens.
 Instead of rings, the Vivity lens uses a smooth surface pattern that creates an extended range of vision.
-It not only allows patients to see far and near, but also see clearly and seamlessly all distances in between.
+The Vivity intraocular lens does not provide as much range as a multifocal intraocular lens, but does provide a seamless range of vision.
+It typically allows patients to see clearly from far away to intermediate distances, such as the computer screen.

 With respect to night vision side effects, because there are no rings, this lens performs like a standard monofocal lens, which is considered the gold standard in regards to the quality of night vision.

 A significant advantage of the Vivity lens is that it is more forgiving with ocular pathology compared to multifocal lenses.
-If a patient has dry eyes or mild macular degeneration, a multifocal lens would potentially lead to worse vision, whereas the Vivity lens is more likely to perform equally as well as a standard monofocal lens.
+If a patient has dry eyes or mild macular degeneration, a multifocal lens could potentially lead to worse vision, whereas the Vivity lens is more likely to perform better.

 The Vivity intraocular lens also has a version that corrects for astigmatism a called the Vivity Toric intraocular lens.